How can we help?

 FRS Pension Plan FRS Investment Plan

-• If you're vested when you leave FRS-covered employment and go to work for a non-FRS-participating employer, your benefit will be frozen and remain in the Pension Plan until you're eligible for early or normal retirement.
+• If you're vested when you leave FRS-covered employment and go to work for a non-FRS employer, your benefit will be frozen and remain in the Pension Plan until you're eligible for early or normal retirement.
 Your benefit won't increase in value until you start receiving your benefit payments, provided your benefit is calculated using service earned prior to July 1, 2011 and it thereby eligible for a cost-of-living adjustment.
 However, if you begin working for an FRS employer again prior to retirement, your previously earned service credit will count toward vesting and future benefits for which you may become eligible.

 If you're not vested when you leave FRS-covered employment, you won't receive any benefit from the Pension Plan (except for a refund of employee contributions - see below).